 I love smoking chuck roast.
 It’s a cheap cut of meat that takes on great smoke flavor, while still having that great beefy taste.
 It’s usually fuss-free and doesn’t take too long to cook until fall-apart tender.

-Fire up your smoker for cooking 225 - 250 F. Use a light wood such as hickory.
+Fire up your smoker for cooking 225 - 250 F. Use a light wood such as hickory or a fruit wood.

 Season the beef heavily with salt and pepper.
 Don't be shy with the pepper.